andycranston/pngshot/README.md

 ## Alternative screenshot program for Windows

-If you need something with more features I recommend Greenshot - visit:
+If you need something with more features (like being able to trigger screenshots by pressing keyboard sequences such as Alt plus Print Screen) then I recommend Greenshot - visit:

 [Greenshot](http://getgreenshot.org)